happenwah/uniswapTrader/README.md

 ## Some recommendations:

 - Whitelist tokens before trading on them!
-Many of them are either scams or Salmonellas, meaning that we do not always get what we expect as amountOut.
+Many tokens are either scams or Salmonellas, meaning that we do not always get what we expect as `amountOutMin`.
 See https://github.com/BitBaseBit/LessRekt for a starting point.
-- Always leave balance 1 after selling a token, in order to save gas every other time you trade in the future.
+- Always leave balance 1 after selling a token, in order to save gas every other time you trade with it in the future.
 - If you want to save gas, you can pay miner bribes in gasFee rather than ETH transfer to miner.
-But beware that in the case the block gets uncled, a miner may still take your reverting transaction and make you lose some ETH in gasFee.
+But beware that in the case the block gets uncled, a miner may still take your reverting transaction and make you lose some ETH in gasFee!
 - Get hands on into coding!
 No one will give you the full bits of a successful MEV searcher bot for free.

 ## Homework: